Last Order: Final Fantasy VII: Production and release

 Last Order was originally released in Japan with the "Ultimate Edition" of the Advent Children film, Advent Pieces: Limited, on September 14, 2005.
 The OVA was included in the North American "Limited Edition Collector's Set" of Advent Children, released by Sony Pictures Home Entertainment on February 20, 2007.
 The North America release did not come with an English dub and the OVA is subtitled.
 Last Order was not included in the release of Final Fantasy VII: Advent Children Complete, a 2009 director's cut of Advent Children with extra footage.

 The Compilation of Final Fantasy VII is a series of prequels and sequels to the original Final Fantasy VII game.
 Last Order is not part of the Compilation of Final Fantasy VII and is considered an outside work.
-However, it has been associated with the Final Fantasy VII series since its creation, and is mentioned alongside official installments in official guidebooks and Ultimanias.
-Compilation titles include the film Advent Children and games Before Crisis (mobile phone), Dirge of Cerberus (PS2), and Crisis Core (PSP).
+However, it has been associated with the Final Fantasy VII series since its creation, and is mentioned alongside official installments in official guidebooks and companion books.
 Like Last Order, Dirge of Cerberus Lost Episode: Final Fantasy VII (a mobile phone spin-off of Dirge of Cerberus) is an outside work associated with the Compilation.

 Music

-Last Orders score was composed, arranged, and produced by Takeharu Ishimoto, including the ending theme entitled "Last Order".
+Last Orders score was composed, arranged, and produced by Takeharu Ishimoto, including the ending theme "Last Order".
 The music was combined with the music from Before Crisis on a single soundtrack and released in Japan on December 19, 2007.
 The soundtrack was later made available in North America by Square Enix.
 Tracks 13 through 27 on the disc contain the score from Last Order, while tracks 1 through 12 contain music from Before Crisis.
 Select tracks on the soundtrack of Crisis Core contain music and remixes of music from the OVA.

 OverClocked ReMix's four-disc tribute album, Voices of the Lifestream, has a disc entitled Order.
 The name was chosen to coincide with Last Order, and the music is themed after it.